 - The 1/2" condenser capsule provides broadcast-quality audio via a 3.5mm connector with an incredibly low self-noise of just 14db

-- The Rycote Lyre based shock mounting system provides isolation from external factors that may cause unwanted rumble and vibrations.Output Impedance:200Ω
+- The Rycote Lyre based shock mounting system provides isolation from external factors that may cause unwanted rumble and vibrations

 If that is slightly too much money for you then your best bet is the Rode VideoMicro.
 These are a little smaller and come in at under half the price.
 While the audio quality isn’t the same, consider who will be watching your videos and what medium they’ll watch them on.
 If they are for youtube and people will be watching on a smartphone with a variable quality set of headphones, then this will be fantastic!

-- A compact microphone designed to improve the audio quality of your videos
+- Compact microphone designed to improve The Audio quality of your videos - only 80mm (3") long and 42gm (1.5oz)

 Before you rush out and buy one of these external microphones, you need to be sure that your camera can accept external audio.
 The RODE microphones generally connect with a standard 3.5mm audio jack to double check your camera has one of these under the little rubber flap on the side of your camera.
 If it does, you’re in business.